Dirty Pair

 Dirty Pair (ダーティペア, Dāti Pea) is a series of Japanese light novels (the first one being a fix-up) written by Haruka Takachiho and illustrated by Yoshikazu Yasuhiko that was later adapted into anime and manga versions.
 The first stories that make up the first volume were first published on the S-F Magazine.
 The franchise has been published in multiple formats, and adapted into various other media, resulting in eight novels and several shorter stories, a television series, two OVA series, two OVA features, a feature film, a number of graphic novels, and two short Japanese radio series.
 The 1985 television series won the Animage Anime Grand Prix prize for that year.

 The stories take place in the years 2138–2143, by which time humanity has spread across some few thousand star systems.
 A corporation called the World Welfare Works Association (WWWA or 3WA) helps member systems of the United Galactica (UG) federation deal with various planetary-scale problems, for profit, by sending agents called "trouble consultants".
 The series focuses on a team of trouble consultants in that section, named Kei and Yuri, who have a reputation for leaving a trail of destruction behind them, for which they are known publicly as the "Dirty Pair", a nickname they hate.

 Premise

 Kei and Yuri are the two members of Trouble Consultant team 234, code named "Lovely Angels".
-Almost every mission they are involved with ends up in disaster, though not failure: They typically capture their target fugitive, but end up destroying a city in the process, earning the nickname the "Dirty Pair", a moniker they openly hate being called.
+Almost every mission they are involved with ends up in disaster, though not failure: they typically complete their assignment, but cause incredible collateral damage in the process, earning the nickname the "Dirty Pair", a moniker they openly hate being called.
 They are always cleared of any wrongdoing by the 3WA's Central Computer because the extreme collateral damage is never actually determined to be their fault, although their mere presence tends to worsen the situations for which they are hired.
 In some but not all continuities, they have joint extrasensory perception powers, usually limited to precognition.
 This talent was the reason they were recruited in the first place.